 How Do You Communicate?

 Administrators, company leaders, and even first responders can only be effective when they have all the relevant information and much of this will come from first-hand accounts.
 Police always look to witnesses to provide them with pieces of the puzzle they need to solve a crime.
-Same goes for an emergency at work.
-The employees at the center of a critical event will be able to provide the most valuable information that can shape the emergency plan in real time.
+The same goes for an emergency at work.
+The employees at the center of a critical event will be able to provide the most valuable information that can shape the emergency plan in real-time.
 Does your plan give them a voice?

 Do You Have the Right Technology?